osqp/osqp/docs/index.rst

         The algorithm is absolutely division free after the setup and it requires no assumptions on problem data (the problem only needs to be convex).
 It just works!

     Detects primal / dual infeasible problems
         When the problem is primal or dual infeasible, OSQP detects it.
-It is the first-order solver based on first order methods able to do so without homogeneous self-dual embedding.
+It is the first available QP solver based on first-order methods able to do so.

     Embeddable
         It has an easy interface to generate customized embeddable C code with no memory manager required.